ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 something indistinctly of his concern, and observe her in compassionate silence.
 At length she spoke again.
 "I have just had a letter from Jane, with such dreadful news.
 It cannot be concealed from anyone.
-My younger sister has left all her friends--has eloped; has thrown herself into the power of--of Mr. Wickham.
+My younger sister has left all her friends -- has eloped; has thrown herself into the power of -- of Mr. Wickham.
 They are gone off together from Brighton.
 You know him too well to doubt the rest.
-She has no money, no connections, nothing that can tempt him to--she is lost for ever."
+She has no money, no connections, nothing that can tempt him to -- she is lost for ever."

 Darcy was fixed in astonishment.
 "When I consider," she added in a yet more agitated voice, "that I might have prevented it!
 I, who knew what he was.
-Had I but explained some part of it only--some part of what I learnt, to my own family!
+Had I but explained some part of it only -- some part of what I learnt, to my own family!
 Had his character been known, this could not have happened.
-But it is all--all too late now."
+But it is all -- all too late now."

-"I am grieved indeed," cried Darcy; "grieved--shocked.
-But is it certain--absolutely certain?"
+"I am grieved indeed," cried Darcy; "grieved -- shocked.
+But is it certain -- absolutely certain?"

 "Oh, yes!
 They left Brighton together on Sunday night, and were traced almost to London, but not beyond; they are certainly not gone to